onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "To he who hath it shall be given; from he who hath not even what he hath shall be taken away." - [Jesus, Matthew 13:12, 25:29](https://www.biblegateway.com/passage/?search=Matthew%2013%3A12%2CMatthew%2025%3A29&version=NIV)

+> "A classical learning mechanism is reinforcement, which underlies the more complex mechanism of back propagation in neural networks.
+Reinforcement strengthens neural connections that contribute to achieving the organism's goals, while weakening those that move it away from those goals." - [The Economy as a Distributed, Learning Control System, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/MarketControl.pdf)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Neuron
 You’re a Neuron